KartoffelChipss/LifeStealZ/README.md

 </details>

 If you want a slot in the crafting recipe to be blank, replace the block name with `AIR`.

+### WorldGuard Flags

+To set a custom worldguard flag, you have to use `/rg flags` and scroll to the last page.

+There you can set the following flags:
+- **heartloss** - Allow heart loss in this region

 <bR>